 Passionate about art?
 Our Bachelor of Visual Arts prepares you for the demands of a career in contemporary art, whether as an artist or in the many other roles within the art sector.
-AUT visual arts alumni are now carving successful careers around the world, as notable artists, curators, arts administrators, academics, teachers or technicians.
+AUT visual arts alumni are now carving successful careers around the world, as notable artists, curators, arts administrators, academics, teachers and technicians.

-Study with us and enjoy your own studio space where you can follow your interests in art - including painting, printmaking, photography, sculpture, moving image, sound and performance, multimedia approaches, or new and emerging technologies.
-Your study is based in the making of art, supported by theory classes along with a mix of one-on-one tutorials, group critiques, seminars, exhibitions, visits from artists and critics, noho marae, and gallery visits.
+Study visual arts and enjoy a student-centred and studio-based programme where you can follow your interests in art - including painting, printmaking, drawing, photography, sculpture, installation, moving image, sound, performance, social practice, multimedia approaches, and new and emerging technologies.
 Enjoy the exceptional experience of working and learning within our close-knit visual arts studio culture.